 Rabbi Michael Pincus

 I became a rabbi because I believe that the stories and wisdom of our tradition can guide our lives.
 I experience God in the beauty of nature and in the meeting of others.
 I believe we need to be part of a community.
 That we need a vehicle/home for our personal exploration, spiritual life, and engagement in the world.
 A community where members are empowered to be each other’s angels.
 A space were we can reflect on where we have come from, where we are, and where we hope to go.
 For me, Judaism can help us discover the meaning of our lives.
 I look to help others study, reflect, and work together to repair our world.
-I love CBI because it is the space where you can meet your first friend, take your first sip of grape juice, introduce yourself to God, and where you will one day kibbutz with old friends, read the Torah, and say goodbye to old friends.
+I love CBI because it is the space where you can meet your first friend, take your first sip of grape juice, introduce yourself to God, and where you will one day kibitz with old friends, read the Torah, and say goodbye to old friends.
 I don’t have all the answers, I don’t think anyone does.
 But I do believe that together we can find them… I invite you to join me finding our way through this wilderness.
 If we haven’t sat down for a cup of hot chocolate, I would love to.
 May we be each other’s angels.
 I look forward to spending time with you soon.

 Contact Rabbi Pincus: 860-233-8215 x2280